pravendrarj/pravendrarj/README.md

 - ☁️ Experienced in GitHub Enterprise, Azure, CI/CD, and cloud architecture
 - 🤖 Focused on GitHub Copilot adoption, AI-native development, and developer productivity
 - 🔐 Hands-on with GitHub Advanced Security, CodeQL, Dependabot, and Secret Scanning
-- 🔄 Experienced in Azure DevOps, Bitbucket, TFVC, and GitHub migrations
+- 🔄 Experienced in Azure implementation and Migrations
 - 🎤 Speaker and trainer for GitHub, Copilot, DevOps, and secure software delivery
 - 🏆 Microsoft OneHackathon winner
-- 📍 Based in Delhi, India
+- 📍 Based in India

 ---